camchardukian/ReactProjects/README.md

 # ReactProjects
-Any projects I've completed that were built primarily with React will be pushed here.
-Please note the commit dates for the various projects in this repository if you are attempting to evaluate my abilities as a programmer.
-I'm working hard to quickly improve.
-For that reason, projects built just a few weeks/months after earlier projects will likely be significantly better.
+This repo contains some of the practice projects I built when I was a brand new developer (and even before I got my first job as a software developer in 2019).
+If you're trying to evaluate my current abilities as a developer, please look at some of my more recent repos.